unerk3nnb9r/run_analysis/CodeBook.md

 y: the name of the activity performed by a subject at a given time interval.
 There is 1 name and 10299 subject+activity+interval instances, therefore this constitutes a 10299 x 1 frame.

 Next, mean and standard deviation measurements are extracted.
 Only 66 features lay in this category, therefore the result is a 10299 x 66 frame.
-Mean and standard deviation appear to have been normalized, laying in the range (-1, 1).
+From the description, we know that the sensor signals have been pre-processed.
+Mean and standard deviation appear to have been normalized and lay in the range (-1, 1).

 Next, activities are given to meaningful names based on the content of the file "activity_labels.txt":